 For many travelers, traveling is to learn one way or another.
-With more than 60 ethnic groups, Vietnam has diversified cultures and longstanding traditions; and learning about them is stated on the bucket list of several people in the world.
-The local villages are where you are able to see the picturesque nature, lush rice paddies, and witness the rural people’s ways of living.
+With more than 54 ethnic groups, Vietnam has diversified cultures and longstanding traditions.
+Learning about them are always on the bucket list of many travelers around the world.
+The local villagers and these places are where you are able to see the picturesque nature, lush rice paddies, and witness the rural people’s ways of living.
 You can find all these in Vietnam villages; and you may want to consider setting your foot in one of the following authentic villages in Vietnam.

 Duong Lam ancient village

 Located about 50km away from Hanoi city center, Duong Lam ancient village is like a symbol of the North – the finest example of a typical traditional village in the Red River Delta.
 Dating back to over a thousand years, the village still remains its signature and structure with the traditional entrance gate, pagoda, communal house, the water wells, ponds, rice paddies, traditional houses, banyan tree, etc. Guests coming here are also amazed by the tranquility, hearing those buffalo bells echoing here and there.

 This village is also famous for glutinous rice doughnuts, rice cakes filled with brown onions, peanuts and sesame sweets and soy sauce.
 All are handmade by the local villagers.

 >> Suggested Duong Lam ancient village: Ba Vi National Park – Duong Lam Ancient Village Day Tour

 Bat Trang pottery village